Commonly asked questions:

 In it’s simplest form a relay is no more than an additional antenna installed at a customer’s home that transmits a signal that connects surrounding customers and other relays to our network.

-Relays are built out from our gateways (strategically geographically distributed points on our network that connect out to the internet via a fast wholesale fiber connection), via high speed wireless links, to form a mesh network.
+Relays are built out from our gateways (strategically geographically distributed points on our network that connect to the internet via a high capacity wholesale fiber connection), via high speed wireless links, to form a mesh network.

 Each customer has the opportunity to purchase and host a relay.
 The more customers that purchase and host relays the larger, faster, more efficient, and more reliable our network grows.